lmarkely/enron_fraud/README.md

 precision, and recall among all algorithms evaluated.
 There is no clear pattern among different algorithm performance.
-One interesting observation is that implementing SelectKBest significantly improves the performance of most of the algorithms, except Logistic Regression and Linear SVC.
+One interesting observation is that implementing SelectKBest significantly improves the performance of most of the algorithms, except Logistic Regression, Random Forest Classifier, and Linear SVC.
 The performance of KNN is significantly improved by SelectKBest.

 **Q:** What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
 How did you tune the parameters of your